cboettig/labnotebook/_posts/2014-05-30-PLoS-data-sharing-policy-reflections.md

 referring to separately archiving the figures and tables of the main text, which sounds like a great idea to me).

-- __Should software/code be treated any differently from ‘data’?
+- __Should software/code be treated any differently from ‘data'?
 How should materials-sharing differ?__

 At the highest level I think it is possible to see software as a 'type'